 The Airframe and Powerplant (certificate, better known as which is issued to aircraft maintenance technicians by the U.S. Federal Aviation Administration (FAA).
 The FAA regulates the laws governing the use of an A&P license, and holders of the certificate must abide by FAA regulations at all times.

-What Type Of Mechanic Should Earn An A&P License?
+What Type of Mechanic Should Earn an A&P License?

-Aircraft mechanics are sought out by airlines, hospitals, shipping companies, and the Armed Forces to do meticulous and comprehensive inspections on aircraft engines, landing gear, gauges, all pressurized areas of the aircraft, brakes and other accessories, air conditioning, and aircraft instruments, as well as complete parts maintenance and replacement.
+Aircraft mechanics are sought out by airlines, hospitals, shipping companies, and the Armed Forces to preform meticulous and comprehensive inspections.
+They maintain all part of an aircraft, including: aircraft engines, landing gear, gauges, all pressurized areas of the aircraft, brakes and other accessories, air conditioning, and aircraft instruments, as well as complete parts maintenance and replacement.

-How Does An A&P License Benefit A Mechanic?
+How Does an A&P License Benefit a Mechanic?

-Qualification Requirements For A&P Certification
+Qualification Requirements for A&P Certification

 To qualify for the A&P certification, the FAA Regulatory body mandates that you must be:

-- U.S. citizen or resident
+- A U.S. citizen or resident.

-- At least 18 years old
+- At least 18 years old.

-- Able to speak, read, and write fluently in English
+- Able to speak, read, and write fluently in English.

-- Must receive at least 18 months of practical experience in either powerplants or airframes for a single certification or 30 hours in both to be certified in airframes and powerplants.
-Or, you can graduate from an approved aviation maintenance technical school
+- Must receive at least 18 months of practical experience in either powerplants or airframes for a single certification, or 30 hours in both to be certified in airframes and powerplants.
+Or, you can graduate from an approved aviation maintenance technical school.

 - Certification candidates must also pass a written exam, an oral test, and a practical test.

 The work of an aircraft maintenance technician is a highly technical occupation, specializing in airframe and power plant maintenance, avionics, navigation, communication, and electronic systems.
 This specialty may also include instrument repair work, engine maintenance, and flight operations.
-Sounds like the job for you?

 Start out by finding a school close by that offers classes.